Career and College Readiness Glossary

 Higher education schools owned, administrated, and primarily supported by a non-governmental agency or company.
 Can be for-profit or non-profit.
 Some are religiously affiliated.

-A person who is employed in a particular profession as a permanent career, or possesses the skills, knowledge and ethical standards of a career pathway.
-Often refers to career pathways that require formal education, implying a higher status than other pathways.
-Also refers to an attitude of courteous, conscientious and generally businesslike behavior.
+A person who chooses to be employed in a particular profession on a long-term or ongoing basis, or possesses the skills, knowledge and ethical standards of a particular career pathway.
+Often refers individuals in career pathways that require formal education, implying a higher status than other pathways.
+Also refers to an attitude of courteous, conscientious and generally businesslike behavior for any individual.

 An academic award, also known as First Professional Degree, requiring two or more years beyond a bachelor's degree at an accredited university that is the minimum requirement for certain occupations.
 Examples include lawyer and pharmacist.

 High school and postsecondary educational programs developed around a career pathway that helps learners prepare for a career.
 Curriculum is sequential and based on regional industry expectations and skill standards.
 (See Field of Study.)

 A higher education school that receives funding mainly from the state government.